well-typed/plutonomy/README.md

 perform certain transformations that may not preserve the semantics.

-The main optimiser entry point is `optimizeUPLC` or `optimizeUPLCWith` if you want to deviate from the default configuration options.
+The main optimiser entry point is `Plutonomy.UPLC.optimizeUPLC` or `Plutonomy.UPLC.optimizeUPLCWith` if you want to deviate from the default configuration options.

 The library additionally provides its own variants of